Forgiveness: The Key to Emotional and Physical Freedom

 More and more studies show that forgiveness can:

-That’s because holding onto anger keeps your body in a prolonged “fight or flight” state—heart rate and blood pressure stay elevated, your immune system stays on high alert, and you feel worn down over time.
+Why?
+Because holding onto anger keeps your body in a prolonged “fight or flight” state—your heart rate and blood pressure stay elevated, your immune system is stuck on high alert, and you feel worn down over time.

 Forgiveness helps your body reset.